Llewxamris/PEA-framework/md/maintenance.md

 # 12. Maintenance
 ## Types of Maintenance Projects
 There are four main types of maintenance projects focused on at Heritage College.
-These are seen as the four biggest types on maintenance available in the workforce.
+These are seen as the four largest categories of maintenance in the workforce.

 ### Corrective
 Corrective maintenance involves identifying and fixing faults within a piece